EHylands/homebridge-boschcontrolpanel_bgseries/README.md

 This Homebridge platform plugin allows you to:

-* Control your security system state (Arm, Disarm, Part on instant, Part on delay)
+* Control your Bosch Security System state (Arm, Disarm, Part on instant, Part on delay)
 * Use your control panel sensors for home automation purposes

 ## Supported Control Panels